 - Do not exceed the maximum length: Refer to the number below the text box in the application.
 This is the number of characters (not words) that you can use.
 As you type, you can see how many characters are still available.
 Characters include spaces, carriage returns, and punctuation.
 You cannot save your statement if it exceeds the character limit.

 - Use your own words: Plagiarizing any part of your essay is a violation of the Applicant Code of Conduct and may subject you to sanctions.
 See the Plagiarism section below for more information.

 - Use simple formatting: Formatting such as tabs, italics, multiple spaces, etc., will not be saved.
 To delineate paragraphs, type a double return between each paragraph.

 - Copy and paste from Notepad: Some formatting characters used in Microsoft Word (i.e., angled quotes, accents, special characters, bold, underline, or italic text) do not display properly in PharmCAS.
 We recommend copying and pasting your statement from Notepad, or a similar plain text editor.

 Be sure to read over your essay several times to catch any spelling, grammar, punctuation, etc., errors before submitting.
 Once you submit your application, you cannot edit your essay.
 If you find an error after submission that you believe could have major effects on your application, we recommend sending a corrected copy directly to the programs you applied to.

-Your personal statement may be submitted for textual similarity review via Turnitin (an online plagiarism checker used by PharmCAS) for detection of plagiarism, duplication, and other potential violations of the Applicant Code of Conduct.
-All submitted statements and other materials will be used as source documents in the Turnitin for Admissions reference database solely for purposes of detecting plagiarism of such documents.
+Your personal statement is subject to a similarity review via iThenticate/Turnitin (an online plagiarism checker used by PharmCAS) for detection of plagiarism and other potential violations of the Applicant Code of Conduct.
+Submitted personal statements and other materials may be used as source documents in the iThenticate/Turnitin for Admissions reference database solely for purposes of detecting plagiarism of such documents.